 about us

-The Student Advice and Counseling Center is the on-campus facility for university-wide use, playing a central role in providing consultation services, including academic support, to students.
+The Student Counseling and Support Center is the on-campus facility for university-wide use, playing a central role in providing consultation services, including academic support, to students.
 It was established to contribute to the development of Hokkaido University students as well as the development of education/research across the university.

 Clinical psychologists, coordinators, and peer supporters work together to find solutions to the various needs of students.